SEO operations

 • Weekly automated SEO reports with exceptions and action queue.

-• Indexing and coverage alerts tied to business-critical URLs.
+• Indexing and coverage alerts for business-critical URLs.

 AI SEO tool for Google Search Console